Axway/mft-convert/content/en/docs/TransferCFT/internal_a_m_start_here/About_PassPort_am/PassPort_AM_CSD.md

 ---

-    title: About the PassPort CSD
+    title: "About the PassPort CSD"
-    linkTitle: PassPort AM CSD
+    linkTitle: "PassPort AM CSD"
-    weight: 190
+    weight: 180

----
-This section describes how to configure access management when not using {{< TransferCFT/PrimaryCGorUM  >}}.
+---This section describes how to configure access management when not using {{< TransferCFT/PrimaryCGorUM  >}}.

 The PassPort CSD file provides resources and available actions for Transfer CFT.
 This CSD file must be accessible on your file system.